-This was one of the ugliest big “little” cars from an age that some Internet wags (and Facebook groups) dub, “Malaise Motors.”
+This was one of the ugliest big “little” cars from an age that some Internet wags (and Facebook groups) dub “Malaise Motors.”
+With good reason.

-In college marketing classes, Hell, even in Spanish classes, the story of how Chevrolet pitched this model (which dates from earlier in the ’60s) to the Americas and the world, how they didn’t realize “No va” is Spanish for “Won’t go.”
+In college marketing classes, Hell, even in Spanish classes, the story of how Chevrolet pitched this model (which dates from earlier in the ’60s) to the Americas and the world, how they didn’t realize “No va” is Spanish for “Won’t go” is legend.

-But damned if these things aren’t turning up every couple of days in something I’m watching or reviewing.
-Thanks to “Stranger Things” and “Peanut Butter Falcon” and “Snowfall” and “Cry Havoc” and “The High Note” and the upcoming “Fast & Furious 9,” this butt-ugly (especially the butt) Detroit “compact” is having a moment.
+But damned if these tiny tanks aren’t turning up every couple of days in something I’m watching or reviewing.
+Thanks to “Stranger Things” and “Peanut Butter Falcon” and “Snowfall” and “Cry Havoc” and “The High Note,” this butt-ugly (especially the butt) Detroit “compact” is having a moment.

-“Stumptown,” “The Evil Down the Street,” even the animated “Bojack Horseman” features a Nova, here and there.
+“Stumptown,” “The Evil Down the Street,” even the animated “Bojack Horseman” feature a Nova, here and there.
 Jared Leto drives one in “The Little Things.”
 Hey, all the best serial killers do.
 What’s down-and-out, “poor decisions” queen Jena Malone drive in “Lorelei?”

 Go figure.
-Am I being too harsh?
+Am I being too harsh about its looks?
 Look at the pictures above and tell me I’m wrong.